 Earthquakes in EcuadorIn Ecuador, there are partly large earthquakes with strengths of more than 7.0, which cause damages within a radius of over 100 kilometers.
-Measured by the size of the country, earthquakes occur above average, but not excessively often.
+Compared to the size of the country, earthquakes occur with above-average frequency, but rarely with devastating damage.

 Since 1950, more than 5,700 people died by the direct consequences of earthquakes.
 There were 1 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

 Other natural hazards in Ecuador: